battlecode/battlecode21/specs/specs.md

 The actual **cooldown** is equal to **base_cooldown** times $(1+ P/2000)$.
 E.g. a total pollution level of 2000 (between global and local effects) makes everything take twice as long.

-All robots can **sense** their surroundings within their vision radius using:
+All robots can **sense** their surroundings within their sensor radius.
+For example, you can call `rc.
-[TODO: table of functions and what they tell you]

 Now, there are two types of robots, **buildings** and **units**.